albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 by your hardware and/or internet connection**.
 Also, it is my understanding that ab does not load images.

-I ran tests on 3 different pages: the homepage, a post with 1 picture, and a post with no pictures.
-For each of the pages, I ran 9 different tests with 1,000 requests and different levels of concurrency ranging from 1 to 1,000.
+For each of the three pages, I ran 9 different tests with 1,000 requests and different levels of concurrency ranging from 1 to 1,000.
 The tenth test (the "stress test") was 10,000 requests at a concurrency level of 1,000.